Parasail-Health/Parasail-Policies/source/sections/disaster_recovery_policy.md

 ## 1. Notification and Activation Phase

 This phase addresses the initial actions taken to detect and assess damage inflicted by a disruption to Parasail.
-Based on the assessment of the Event, sometimes according to the Parasail Incident Response Policy, the Contingency Plan may be activated by either the CTO or VP of Engineering.
+Based on the assessment of the Event, sometimes according to the Parasail Incident Response Policy, the Contingency Plan may be activated by the VP of Engineering.

 The notification sequence is listed below:

-* The first responder is to notify the CTO.
-All known information must be relayed to the CTO.
+* The first responder is to notify the VPE.
+All known information must be relayed to the VPE.
-* The VP of Engineering is to contact the Web Services Team and inform them of the event.
-The CTO is to to begin assessment procedures.
+* The VPE is to contact the Web Services Team and inform them of the event.
+The VPE is to to begin assessment procedures.
-* The CTO is to notify team members and direct them to complete the assessment procedures outlined below to determine the extent of damage and estimated recovery time.
-If damage assessment cannot be performed locally because of unsafe conditions, the CTO is to following the steps below.
+* The VPE is to notify team members and direct them to complete the assessment procedures outlined below to determine the extent of damage and estimated recovery time.
+If damage assessment cannot be performed locally because of unsafe conditions, the VPE is to following the steps below.
 	* Damage Assessment Procedures:
-	* The CTO and VP of Engineering are to logically assess damage, gain insight into whether the infrastructure is salvageable, and begin to formulate a plan for recovery.
+	* The  VP of Engineering will logically assess damage, gain insight into whether the infrastructure is salvageable, and begin to formulate a plan for recovery.
-	* Alternate Assessment Procedures:
-	* Upon notification from the CTO, the VP of Engineering is to follow the procedures for damage assessment with combined Dev Ops and Web Services Teams.
 * The Parasail Contingency Plan is to be activated if one or more of the following criteria are met:
 	* Parasail will be unavailable for more than 48 hours.
 	* Hosting facility is damaged and will be unavailable for more than 24 hours.
 	* Other criteria, as appropriate and as defined by Parasail.
-	* If the plan is to be activated, the CTO is to notify and inform team members of the details of the event and if relocation is required.
+	* If the plan is to be activated, the VPE is to notify and inform team members of the details of the event and if relocation is required.
-	* Upon notification from the CTO, group leaders and managers are to notify their respective teams.
+	* Upon notification from the VPE, group leaders and managers are to notify their respective teams.
 Team members are to be informed of all applicable information and prepared to respond and relocate if necessary.
-	* The CTO is to notify the hosting facility partners that a contingency event has been declared and to ship the necessary materials (as determined by damage assessment) to the alternate site.
+	* The VPE is to notify the hosting facility partners that a contingency event has been declared and to ship the necessary materials (as determined by damage assessment) to the alternate site.
-	* The CTO is to notify remaining personnel and executive leadership on the general status of the incident.
+	* The VPE is to notify remaining personnel and executive leadership on the general status of the incident.
 	* Notification can be message, email, or phone.

 ## 2. Recovery Phase